duniter/duniter/protocol.md

 * `Version` denotes the current structure version.
 This number may change in cases of evolution of the amendment structure.
 * `Currency` contains the name of the currency.
 This is used to identify the target of the amendment in case of multiple moneys using NodeCoin protocol.
 * `Number` references the position of the amendment in the amendment chain (aka.
 Monetary Contract).
 Initial amendment has the value '0'.
-* `VotersRoot` is used to authenticate the list of members whose vote is required to accept this amendment.
-It contains the root hash of the Merkle tree listing the members's fingerprints.
-* `VotersCount` is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree, hence makes harder to generate a fake Merkle tree with the same hash.
 * `PreviousHash` is mandatory if `Number` is positive.
 It is a hash of all the content of an amendment, and is used for people to identify without ambiguity the previous amendment (`Number` field is not enough, `PreviousHash` is an authentication mecanism).
 * `UniversalDividend` is a positive number if provided.
 It defines the amount of money each member of the community may create.
 * `CoinMinimalPower` restricts the money issuance to a minimal decimal power.
 For example, with a value of 2, only coins with a value starting from 100 may be created.
 This field is used to avoid abuses linked to money issuance.
+* `VotersRoot` is the root hash of a Merkle tree listing the voters of this amendment.
+It is a checksum mecanism.
+Such a Merkle tree is composed of all previous voters, plus every `INDIVIDUAL_FPR_VOTING_THIS_ONE_NOT_VOTED_PREVIOUS`, minus every `INDIVIDUAL_FPR_VOTED_PREVIOUS_NOT_VOTING_THIS_ONE` members.
+* `VotersCount` is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree, hence makes harder to generate a fake Merkle tree with the same hash.
+* `VotersChanges` contains a list of members whose voting state change.
+A new voting member has a line starting with '+' and a no more voting one with '-'.
+Members who voted previous amendment and voted this one too are not listed here.
+Note that only individuals member may vote, i.e. having a valid `udid2` string in their OpenPGP certificate.
 * `MembersRoot` is the root hash of a Merkle tree listing the members of the WoT.
 It is a checksum mecanism.
 Note that `MembersChanges` are included in the Merkle.
 * `MembersCount` is used in combination of `MembersRoot`, just like `VotersCount` is with `VotersRoot`.
 * `MembersChanges` contains a list of members joining or leaving the WoT.
 A joining member has a line starting with '+' and a leaving one with '-'.

+A valid amendment MUST gather AT LEAST 2/3 votes of the previous amendment voters.
+That is to say, if AM(0) has voters [A,B,C], then AM(1) MUST have AT LEAST votes of [A,B] or [A,C].
+Hence, [A,B] is valid, [A,D] is NOT, [A,B,D] is valid, [A,C,D] is too.

+This mecanism ensure a certain control of money community growth directly by its individual members.
+New voters don't see their vote having an immediate effect, however it allows them to weight for following amendments.
+Such mecanisms aims at giving stability and control to the system.

 ## Transactions